DoCoM: Compressed Decentralized Optimization with Near-Optimal Sample Complexity: Problem Setup Background

-A drawback of \eqref{eq:dgd} is that agents are required to transmit $d$ real numbers on $G$ to their neighbors at every iteration.
-In practice, the communication links between agents are bandwidth limited and such algorithm may be undesirable when $d \gg 1$.
+Notice that for \eqref{eq:dgd}, agents are required to transmit $d$ real numbers on the graph $G$ to their neighbors at every iteration.
+In practice, the communication links between agents are bandwidth limited.
 To this end, a remedy is to apply \emph{compression} to messages transmitted on $G$.
+Formally, we consider a stochastic compression operator ${\cal Q}: \mathbb{R}^d \to \mathbb{R}^d$ satisfying the condition: \begin{assumption} For any $x \in \mathbb{R}^d$, the compressor output ${\cal Q}(x)$ is the random vector $\tilde{\cal Q}(x; \xi)$ with $\xi \sim \pi_x$ such that there exists $\delta \in (0,1]$ satisfying \end{assumption} The above is a general condition on compressors as discussed in \citep{koloskova2019decentralized}.
+It is satisfied by a number of designs.
+For instance, with $k \leq d$, the top-$k$ (resp.~random-$k$) \emph{sparsifier}: